frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-We\'re told in the First Letter of St. John, "This is what we have heard from him and are declaring to you: God is light and there is no darkness in him at all.
+We\'re told in the First Letter of St. John, "This is what we have heard from him and declare to you: God is light and there is no darkness in him at all.
 If we say that we share in God\'s life while we are living in darkness, we are lying, because we are not living the truth.
 But if we live in light, as he is in light, we have to share in another\'s life, and the blood of Jesus, his Son, cleanses us from all sin" (1 John 1:5-7).

 Today is the Feast of St. Catherine of Siena, who is an Intercessor in our supernatural family, for Public Opinion.